nushell-prophet/nu-history-tools/README.md

-<h1 align="center">nu-stats module</h1>
+<h1 align="center">nu-stats: Nushell module for history analytics</h1>

-A NuShell module to analyze the command frequencies in NuShell history, generate cool graphs, benchmark statistics with other users, and generate a file with statistics to share with the community.
+A Nushell module to analyze the command frequencies in Nushell history, generate cool graphs, benchmark statistics with other users, and generate a file with statistics to share with the community.

 Aggregated results, produced by the `aggregate-submissions` command can be found in the [csv file](https://github.com/Nushell101/nu-stats/tree/main/script_results/aggregated-submissions.csv)